fhir-fi/finnish-base-profiles/input/pagecontent/index.md

   <p><strong>This documentation and set of artifacts are still undergoing development, and they are
   in DRAFT mode.</strong> The working group of HL7 Finland and the different interested parties are working on this specification.
-This is a DRAFT specification that is currently under review by the members of <a href="https://www.hl7.fi">HL7 Finland</a>.
-If you are interested in participating to the formal review process, please contact Timo Kaskinen, the chair of the FL7 Finland Technical Committee, or Mikael Rinnetmäki, responsible for publication of this implementation guide.</p>
+This is a DRAFT specification that is currently under review by the members of <a href="https://www.hl7.fi">HL7 Finland</a>.</p>
+  <p>The <a href="https://www.hl7.fi/fhir/finnish-base-profiles/1.0-rc2/">version 1.0.0-rc2</a> of
-  <p>This version of this implementation guide is frozen and published as a base for the official
-  ballot within HL7 Finland.
-The p
-  See also the <a
+  this implementation guide is frozen and published as a base for the official ballot within HL7 Finland.
+See also the <a href="https://www.hl7.fi/ennakkoilmoitus-alkavasta-fhir-perusprofilointimaarittelyjen-lausuntokierroksesta/">formal announcement</a> in HL7 Finland's website (in Finnish only).</p>
-  href="https://www.hl7.fi/ennakkoilmoitus-alkavasta-fhir-perusprofilointimaarittelyjen-lausuntokierroksesta/">formal
-  announcement</a> in HL7 Finland's website (in Finnish only).</p>
   <p>This ballot cycle is considered a <strong>Standard for Trial Use</strong> ballot in the <a
   href="https://confluence.hl7.org/display/HL7/HL7+Balloting">HL7 Balloting process</a>.</p>
+  <p>If you are interested in participating to the formal review process, please contact Timo
+  Kaskinen, the chair of the FL7 Finland Technical Committee, or Mikael Rinnetmäki, responsible for publication of this implementation guide.</p>
   <p>HL7 Finland does not use the HL7 Ballot Desktop or the Jira Ballot Process, rather feedback is
   gathered through email to <a href="mailto:timo.kaskinen@nhg.fi">timo.kaskinen@nhg.fi</a> and <a href="https://github.com/fhir-fi/finnish-base-profiles/issues">issues in the GitHub